CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa_cmaq_run_pcluster.md

 Should see all zeros.
 Recompiled CMAQ using -march=native compiler option for gcc compiler, but am still seeing differences in answers.
-It appears to have all zeros if the domain decomposition  is the same NPCOL, here, NPCOL differes (10 vs 16)
+It appears to have all zeros if the domain decomposition  is the same NPCOL, here, NPCOL differs (10 vs 16)

 ```
 NPCOL  =  10; @ NPROW = 18